Pppp1116/content-license-policy/README.md

 This Policy is governed by and construed in accordance with the laws of **Portugal**.

-Any disputes arising out of or in connection with this Policy, the Project, or the Content shall be subject to the exclusive jurisdiction of the courts located in **Lisbon, Portugal**, without regard to conflict of law principles.
+Any disputes arising out of or in connection with this Policy, the Project, or the Content shall be subject to the exclusive jurisdiction of the courts located in **Lisbon, Portugal**, **except** where mandatory consumer protection laws require otherwise (including any mandatory rights regarding jurisdiction and applicable law that cannot be waived).

 ---